mivoelcker/dijkstra_visualizer/README.md

 # Dijkstra Visualizer
-A simple visualization of th Dijkstra algorithm as tkinter app.
+A simple visualization of the Dijkstra algorithm as tkinter app.

 Allows the creation of custom (undirected) graph and shows the algorithm step-by-step.